IliaW/driving-exam-slots-searcher/README.md

 on the site https://eqn.hsc.gov.ua/cabinet/queue.

 **MORE IMPORTANT** the exam must be booked manually.
 The app only sends notifications of availability.
-It does not bypass captcha and does not book slots
+It does not bypass captcha and does not book slots.

 ## Limitations

 Unfortunately, the service center's website does not have a refresh token.
 The existing access token has a TTL of about 2 hours.
-After this time you will need to be re-authorized.
+After this time, you will be notified about re-authorized.